lancedb/lancedb/docs/src/cloud/best_practices.md

 ### Should the db connection be created once and keep it open?
 Yes!
 It is recommended to establish a single db connection and maintain it throughout your interaction with the tables within.

-LanceDB uses `requests.Session()` for connection pooling, which automatically manages connection reuse and cleanup.
-This approach avoids the overhead of repeatedly establishing HTTP connections, significantly improving efficiency.
+LanceDB uses HTTP connections to communicate with the servers.
+By re-using the Connection object, you avoid the overhead of repeatedly establishing HTTP connections, significantly improving efficiency.

 ### Should a single `open_table` call be made and maintained for subsequent table operations?
 `table = db.open_table()` should be called once and used for all subsequent table operations.
 If there are changes to the opened table, `table` always reflect the **latest version** of the data.